New Jersey Requiring All Employees In 'Certain' Healthcare Facilities Get COVID-19 Vaccine Or Regular Testing By Early September

 TRENTON, N.J (CBS) — New Jersey is requiring all employees in “certain” healthcare facilities and other high-risk congregate settings to have the COVID-19 vaccine or get tested regularly.
 Full compliance is required by Sept.
 7, Gov. Phil Murphy announced Monday.

 Employees who are not fully vaccinated must undergo regular testing at a minimum of once to twice a week.
-See the list below for where the vaccination mandate is applicable.READ MORE: EXCLUSIVE: Body Of Missing 26-Year-Old Casey Johnston Recovered, Believed To Have Been Killed In Crash, Authorities Say
+See the list below for where the vaccination mandate is applicable.READ MORE: Large Flames Shoot Through Roof Of Princeton University's Theological Seminary Library

-READ MORE: SEPTA Service Resumes After Officials Say Man Died On Broad Street Line

 The vaccination mandate is applicable to the following employers: